-Selected students from the Stage I will go through this stage during May/June 2016 .Details of the closed camp will be emailed to the selected students and will be available in our website: www.nepalastronomicalsociety.org
+Selected students from the Stage I will go through this stage during June-August 2016.
+The closed camp will be at least of 3 days residential participation in Kathmandu.
+Details of the closed camp will be emailed to the selected students and will be available in our website: www.nepalastronomicalsociety.org

 The camp includes several theoretical and experimental classes and tests being based on the IOAA/IAO/APAO syllabus.
 Orientation is provided to students especially in experiments.
-Resource persons include the well trained Olympiad Teachers, professional experts from

-Tribhuvan University, Nepal Physical Society, Research Group of Astronomy and Astrophysics Nepal and Nepal Astronomical Society and concerned institution in Nepal.
+Resource persons include the well trained Olympiad Teachers, professional experts from Tribhuvan University, Nepal Physical Society, Research Group of Astronomy and Astrophysics Nepal and Nepal Astronomical Society and concerned institution in Nepal.
 The camp will conclude with a valedictory function where distinguished scientists are invited to speak to the students.